 Household Income System

 The CFPB’s decision to allow the use of shared income on credit card applications was viewed as a significant victory for stay-at-home parents.
 But the ruling also makes it harder for credit card companies to judge how much spending power to give us.
 Because applicants only have to list individual debts, credit card underwriters can’t determine how much disposable income a person really has.

 In other words, someone could list their combined income with a spouse, along with their personal debts, on a credit card application.
 But what if the spouse already owes a lot of money?
 There wouldn’t be as much left over to pay for that new credit card.
 And that would increase the odds of delinquency and default.

-Credit cards have their downsides, to be sure.
-But they also have plenty of positives and do more good than harm at the end of the day.
+Credit cards have both pros and cons, but they still do more good than harm at the end of the day.
 When used responsibly, a credit card can help you build the credit history needed to buy a home or a car.
 It can lower the price of everything you buy, thanks to rewards.
 And it provides everyday convenience.
-Furthermore, the credit card market is as consumer friendly as it’s ever been, thanks to the CARD Act.
+Furthermore, the credit card market is as consumer-friendly as it’s ever been, thanks to the CARD Act.